Celia0322/E-commerce-platform/1_Definition_and_Planning.md

 ## 3. UI Prototypes

 The UI design will be user-friendly, ensuring a seamless shopping experience.
+The basic idea of ​​the UI is presented through the Figma prototype below.

 - **Homepage** – Displays featured products and categories.
 Includes a search bar and navigation menu.